Roger Bernadina: Los Angeles Dodgers

 On July 7, 2014, Bernadina signed a minor league contract with the Los Angeles Dodgers.
 He was assigned to the Triple-A Albuquerque Isotopes, where he hit .246 in 23 games.
-He was called up to the Dodgers on September 6, 2014.
+He was called up to the Dodgers on September 6.
 He was used primarily as a pinch runner for the Dodgers but also had seven pinch hit at-bats.
 In his final MLB game on September 28, he hit a single and a home run, his only home run of the season.
 Bernadina was left off the Dodgers' postseason roster.
-He elected free agency after the 2014 season.
+He elected free agency after the season.

 Colorado Rockies

 On December 24, 2014, Bernadina signed a minor-league contract with the Colorado Rockies.
 He played the entire 2015 season with the Isotopes, now the Rockies' Triple-A affiliate.
-Bernadina led the team with 62 runs batted in, 20 stolen bases, 58 walks, and tied for the lead with 20 home runs and 62 runs while also being the team's oldest position player.
+Bernadina led the team with 62 RBI, 20 stolen bases, 58 walks, and tied for the lead with 20 home runs and 62 runs while also being the team's oldest position player.
 He elected free agency on November 6.

 New York Mets

 On February 8, 2016, Bernadina signed a minor league contract with the New York Mets organization.
-In 114 games for the Triple–A Las Vegas 51s, he batted .292/.376/.465 with 10 home runs, 55 runs batted in, and 20 stolen bases.
+In 114 games for the Triple-A Las Vegas 51s, he batted .292/.376/.465 with 10 home runs, 55 RBI, and 20 stolen bases.
 Bernadina elected free agency following the season on November 7.

 Kia Tigers

 On November 24, 2016, Bernadina signed with the Kia Tigers of the KBO League.
-He had a .320 batting average, 27 home runs, 111 runs batted in, and 32 stolen bases in the 2017 season.
+He had a .320 batting average, 27 home runs, 111 RBI, and 32 stolen bases in the 2017 season.
 He led the league in runs, was named a KBO All-Star, and earned a Golden Glove Award.
 He helped the Tigers win the Korean Series, hitting .529 with one home run five runs batted in during the postseason series.
 On December 1, 2017, Bernadina signed a one-year, $1.1 million contract with the Tigers.
 In 2018, he had .310 batting average, 20 home runs, and 70 runs batted in.
 He became a free agent after the 2018 season.

 Lamigo Monkeys

 On March 30, 2019, Bernadina signed with the Ishikawa Million Stars of the Baseball Challenge League.
 However, Bernadina left the Million Stars and signed with the Lamigo Monkeys of the Chinese Professional Baseball League on April 19.
-He debuted with the team on May 20 and posted a .256/.365/.378 slash line across 24 games before he was released by the team on June 30, 2019.
-He was hitless in his final 13 at bats in Taiwan.
+He debuted with the team on May 20 and posted a .256/.365/.378 slash line across 24 games before he was released by the team on June 30.
+Bernadina was hitless in his final 13 at-bats in Taiwan.